Instructions to Authors

 JUNE publishes peer-reviewed reports of innovations in any area of undergraduate neuroscience education related to the mission of advancing undergraduate neuroscience on topics such as novel pedagogy and original laboratory exercises.
 All articles should be written for an audience of college faculty and include references to relevant literature, supplies, and/or supplemental materials such as animations, websites, etc. Qualitative or quantitative assessment of pedagogical outcomes are strongly encouraged.
 JUNE is indexed in PubMed and each article has a registered digital objective identifier to allow easy dissemination of the articles.

-JUNE is the journal of the Faculty of Undergraduate Neuroscience FUN.
+JUNE is the journal of the Faculty of Undergraduate Neuroscience or FUN.
 FUN membership is not required, but is encouraged.
 All articles published in JUNE will be freely available to all readers.

 TOPICS AND GENERAL STYLE OF ARTICLES PUBLISHED IN JUNE: